theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

 references:
   title: "Sources & Study Path"
-  intro: "Primary texts for understanding the false cosmos and Sophia’s redemption."
+  intro: "Primary Gnostic texts and key modern studies revealing Sophia’s fall, the Demiurge’s false cosmos, and the divine spark’s return."

   readings:
-    - title: "Apocryphon of John"
+    - title: "Apocryphon of John (The Secret Book of John)"
-      desc: "Sophia’s creation of the Demiurge and the structure of the false world."
+      desc: "Sophia’s solitary creation of Yaldabaoth, the birth of the Archons, and the structure of the false world."
+    - title: "Hypostasis of the Archons"
+      desc: "A parallel cosmology explaining the rulers’ deception and the divine spark hidden in humanity."
     - title: "Gospel of Thomas"
-      desc: "Sayings of Jesus revealing the spark within."
+      desc: "Sayings of the Revealer — Jesus as awakener of the inner light, emphasising remembrance over belief."
+    - title: "Gospel of Truth"
+      desc: "Meditation on ignorance and remembrance; the soul’s homecoming to the Father through Gnosis."
+    - title: "Pistis Sophia"
+      desc: "Sophia’s descent, repentance, and redemption through the Christic Light — a cosmic drama of return."

   scholarly:
     - author: "Hans Jonas"
       year: "1958"
-      work: "The Gnostic Religion"
+      work: "The Gnostic Religion: The Message of the Alien God and the Beginnings of Christianity"
       pub: "Beacon Press"
     - author: "Elaine Pagels"
       year: "1979"